mongodb/genny/docs/using.md

         └── docs
 ```
 3. `dsi/run-from-dsi` is the task generator script required by DSI in all workload repositories.
 This file requires no changes if the repository host has genny workloads.
 This shell script calls `./run-genny auto-tasks` to generate DSI tasks for all the workloads in the current repository.
-4. You genny workloads yamls can live in `src/workload/docs` or any directory inside `src/workload`
+4. You genny workloads yamls can live in `src/workload/docs` or any directory inside `src/workload`.

+<a id="org3aaae9z"></a>
 # Developing a new DSI Task files generator for your custom workload

 There could be a case when users have to develop a workload that is not genny based and would require them to build their custom Evergreen tasks generator.

+Here is an overview of how task generation works

 - DSI looks for a task generator executable in a workload repository under `$WORKLOAD_REPO/dsi/run-from-dsi`.
 - On triggering tasks scheduling using `./run-dsi schedule_tasks` command, DSI executes the task generator for all workload repositories.